joar7160-byte/threat-hunting-scenario-helpdesk/README.md

 ---

 ## High-Level IoC Discovery Plan
-- **Check `DeviceProcessEvents`** to identify the suspicious machine, execution chain, and reconnaissance activity.
+- Check **DeviceProcessEvents** to identify the suspicious machine, execution chain, and reconnaissance activity.
-- **Check `DeviceFileEvents`** to locate tampering, artifact creation, and planted narrative files.
+- Check **DeviceFileEvents** to locate tampering, artifact creation, and planted narrative files.
-- **Check `DeviceNetworkEvents`** to track outbound communication and exfiltration attempts.
+- Check **DeviceNetworkEvents** to track outbound communication and exfiltration attempts.

 ---

 ## Starting Point
 The issue began in the first half of October.
-Using `DeviceProcessEvents`, we searched for any executables launched from the **Downloads** folder that contained helpdesk-related keywords.
+Using DeviceProcessEvents, we searched for any executables launched from the Downloads folder that contained helpdesk-related keywords.
 This helped pinpoint the most suspicious endpoint for deeper investigation.

 ```kql